Battle of Chaeronea (338 BC): Background

 By 346 BC, the Athenians were war-weary, unable to match Philip's strength, and had begun to contemplate the necessity of making peace.
-Nevertheless, when it became apparent that Philip would march south that year, the Athenians originally planned to help the Phocians (whom they were allied to) keep Philip out of central Greece, by occupying the pass of Thermopylae, where Philip's superior numbers would be of little benefit.
-The Athenians had successfully used this tactic to prevent Philip attacking Phocis itself after his victory at Crocus Field.
+Nevertheless, when it became apparent that Philip would march south that year, the Athenians originally planned to help the Phocians (whom they were allied to) keep Philip out of central Greece by occupying the pass of Thermopylae, where Philip's superior numbers would be of little benefit.
+The Athenians had successfully used this tactic to prevent Philip from attacking Phocis itself after his victory at Crocus Field.

 The occupation of Thermopylae was not only for the benefit of Phocis; excluding Philip from central Greece also prevented him from marching on Athens itself.
 However, by the end of February, the general Phalaikos was restored to power in Phocis, and he refused to allow the Athenians access to Thermopylae.
-Suddenly unable to guarantee their own security, the Athenians were forced instead into making peace with Philip.
+Suddenly unable to guarantee their own security, the Athenians were forced instead to make peace with Philip.
 Their peace treaty, known as the Peace of Philocrates, made Athens a reluctant ally of Macedon.

 For the Athenians, the treaty had been expedient, but it was never popular.
 Philip's actions in 346 BC had expanded his influence over all Greece, and although he had brought peace, he had come to be seen as the enemy of the traditional liberty of the city-states.
 The orator and politician Demosthenes had been a principal architect of the Peace of Philocrates, but almost as soon as it was agreed, he wished to be rid of it.
 Over the next few years, Demosthenes became leader of the "war-party" in Athens, and at every opportunity he sought to undermine the peace.
 From 343 BC onwards, in order to try to disrupt the peace, Demosthenes and his followers used every expedition and action of Philip to argue that he was breaking the peace.

 Conversely, there was at first a substantial body of feeling in Athens, led by Aeschines, that the peace, unpopular though it was, should be maintained and developed.
-Towards the end of the decade however, the "war party" gained the ascendancy, and began to openly goad Philip; in 341 BC for instance, the Athenian general Diopeithes ravaged the territory of Philip's ally Cardia, even though Philip demanded that they desist.
-Philip's patience finally ran out when the Athenians formed an alliance with Byzantium, which Philip was at that time besieging, and he wrote the Athenians declaring war.
-Shortly afterward Philip broke off the siege of Byzantium; Cawkwell suggests that Philip had decided to deal with Athens once and for all.
+Towards the end of the decade, however, the "war party" gained the ascendancy and began to openly goad Philip; in 341 BC for instance, the Athenian general Diopeithes ravaged the territory of Philip's ally Cardia, even though Philip demanded that they desist.
+Philip's patience finally ran out when the Athenians formed an alliance with Byzantium, which Philip was at that time besieging, and he wrote to the Athenians declaring war.
+Shortly afterward Philip broke off the siege of Byzantium; George Cawkwell suggests that Philip had decided to deal with Athens once and for all.
 Philip went on campaign against the Scythians, and then began to prepare for war in southern Greece.